People-Inspired Writing Prompts

 Naturally, we’re all greatly impacted by other people, so it stands to reason that they would inspire, inform, and ultimately, appear in our writing.

 The people with whom we have relationships affect us emotionally, intellectually, and spiritually.
 Whether it’s a lover, child, friend, stranger, or nemesis, other people provide compelling and meaningful inspiration for our writing.

 Today’s writing prompts are designed to help you think about the people who have impacted your life.
 You can use these prompts in any way that feels comfortable for you.
 Write a poem, a story, an essay, or a private journal entry.
 Let the words flow, and try to connect emotionally with whatever you’re writing.

 - They say it’s better to have loved and lost than to never have loved at all.
 Who have you loved and lost?

 - Too often, writers are more motivated by heartache than by joy (all those broken-hearted poems and love songs!).
 Write about a love that is not stained by pain, betrayal, or heartbreak — one that is happy and healthy.

 - Then again, heartbreak is part of life and often full of many lessons.
 It is worth writing about.

-- It’s possible to have a relationship with someone you’ve never met — a historical figure or hero.
+- It’s possible to have a relationship with someone you’ve never met — a historical figure, a hero, maybe even a fictional character.
 Many people these days also have relationships (of sorts) with celebrities they admire (leaders and entertainers, for examples).